TYPE AS IMAGE: FA 25

 Part 2

-Make things from objects in the wild (found in your environment) — after you make these, you will photograph them, bring them into the computer, and lay them out on your 11x17” pages in InDesign.
+Use objects found in your environment to create letterforms — after you make these, you will photograph them, bring them into the computer, and lay them out on your 11x17” pages in InDesign.

 Project Schedule: